carshareadm/carshare/README.md

 hosted in heroku - visit it at https://shacar.herokuapp.com/

-Swagger API documentation available when running the ap in dev mode at http;//localhost:8000/api-docs
+Swagger API documentation available when running the app in dev mode at http://localhost:8000/api-docs

 Make sure that mongoDb is installed prior to running the project.